What is CARO?

 Stating Of Fraud, Clause 3(x):

-Whether any fraud by the company or any fraud on the company by its officers or employees have been noticed during the financial year,.
+Whether any fraud by the company or any fraud on the company by its officers or employees has been noticed during the financial year,.
 If yes amount and nature of such fraud should be stated.

 Approval of Managerial Remuneration, Clause 3(xi):